bibanon/bibanon/Home.md

 The Bibliotheca Anonoma uses a [Kanban Board system](http://trello.com/bibanon), to coordinate our projects.
 It's publicly viewable (and commentable), so check our [current progress there.](http://trello.com/bibanon)

-There's also a massive stack of new stories that we still haven't read through in [the Workroom](https://trello.com/b/ohziwjHI/content-to-import).
+There's also a massive stack of interesting new stories that we haven't reviewed yet in [the Workroom](https://trello.com/b/ohziwjHI/content-to-import).
 You can comment on it, or toss us any new stories/content in [our thread at Vyrd.net.](http://tb.vyrd.net/net/res/46.html#46)

 > We're trying to migrate to [Libreboard](http://libreboard.com) as an alternative to Trello.
 That way, we can modify it so anonymously toss in a story for us to check out, or even work on it collaboratively.